 In April 2024, the Company announced that it entered into a sublicense agreement with Bioprojet for an orexin-2 receptor agonist (OX2R) (the "Licensed Compound") to be evaluated for the treatment of narcolepsy and other potential indications (the "Sublicense").
 Under the Sublicense, the Company obtained the exclusive right to develop, manufacture and commercialize the Licensed Compound in the United States and Latin American territories (the "Licensed Territories"), which are rights that Bioprojet originally licensed from Teijin Pharma, the innovator of the Licensed Compound.
 The Licensed Compound is currently in pre-clinical development with a Clinical Trial Application currently anticipated in mid-2025.
-Under the Sublicense, the Company paid Bioprojet an upfront license fee of \$25,500, which the Company recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statements of operations and comprehensive income for the three and six months ended June 30, 2024, and will also be obligated to pay up to \$127,500 upon achievement of development and regulatory milestones and up to \$240,000 upon achievement of sales-based milestones, as well as royalty rates in the mid-teens on any sales of product using the Licensed Compound in the Licensed Territories.
+Under the Sublicense, the Company paid Bioprojet an upfront license fee of \$25,500, which the Company recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statements of operations and comprehensive income for the ~~three and six~~nine months ended ~~June 30, 2024~~September 30, 2024, and will also be obligated to pay up to \$127,500 upon achievement of development and regulatory milestones and up to \$240,000 upon achievement of sales-based milestones, as well as royalty rates in the mid-teens on any sales of product using the Licensed Compound in the Licensed Territories.

-Agreement Related to Intellectual Property
+ConSynance Agreement Related to Intellectual Property

 In August 2021, the Company entered into an asset purchase agreement with ConSynance Therapeutics, Inc. (the "APA") to acquire HBS-102 (formerly referred to as "CSTI-100"), a potential first-in-class molecule with a novel mechanism of action.
 Under the terms of the APA, the Company acquired full development and commercialization rights globally, with the exception of Greater China, for \$3,500.
 The Company accounted for the transaction as an asset acquisition as substantially all of the fair value of the assets acquired was concentrated in a single identified asset.
-In March 2023, the Company achieved a preclinical milestone, which triggered a \$750 payment under the provisions of the APA, which the Company recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statement of operations and comprehensive income for the threesix months ended March 31, 2023 June 30, 2023.
+In March 2023, the Company achieved a preclinical milestone, which triggered a \$750 payment under the provisions of the APA, which the Company recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statement of operations and comprehensive income for the ~~six~~nine months ended ~~June 30, 2023~~September 30, 2023.
+In September 2024, the Company achieved a milestone for preclinical proof-of-concept, which triggered a \$1,000 payment under the provisions of the APA, which the Company recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statement of operations and comprehensive income for the three and nine months ended September 30, 2024.
 There are additional payments due under the APA upon the achievement of certain milestones including \$1,000 for preclinical milestones, \$19,000 for development milestones, \$44,000 for regulatory milestones and \$110,000 for sales milestones.